 When you’ve got hundreds or thousands of photos stored on your hard drive, it’s a relatively simple matter to delete one without thinking.
 It’s also not unheard of to accidentally format a partition, losing everything on it.

 On top of that, hard drives, particularly HDDs, have lots of moving parts that are prone to malfunction.
 This leads to corruption that can render image files unviewable.
-Similar issues can occur with digital cameras, SD cards, USB drives and other places where you might have photos stored.
+Similar issues can occur with digital cameras, SD cards, USB drives and other places where you might have photos stored (we have a guide on how to do an SD card recovery if you need it).

 Restoring Lost Photos